Somerset and Dorset Joint Railway: Geography

 There was only one intermediate connection on the route, at Templecombe where the West of England line was crossed.
-There was an awkward layout there, requiring through trains to reverse along a spur between the S&D main line and the east-west LSWR main line.
-The full journey time for ordinary passenger trains was typically four hours, although the limited stop holiday expresses managed it in two hours.
+There was an awkward layout there, requiring through trains to reverse along a spur between the S&D main line and the east–west LSWR main line.
+The full journey time for ordinary passenger trains was typically four hours, although the limited stop holiday expresses managed it in two.

 Much of the S&D was single track, but the main line was double track from Midford to Templecombe, and from Blandford Forum to Corfe Mullen.
 Crossing trains on the single line sections always added operational interest to the line, but many enthusiasts chose to focus on the quirky operation of trains calling at Templecombe and the light engine movements associated with them.
 Trains had to reverse from Templecombe station to Templecombe Junction (for southbound trains, and the reverse for northbound), requiring use of a pilot engine to assist with these manoeuvres.
 In at least one case, a northbound train and a southbound train, both requiring to call at Templecombe station, were timed to arrive at Templecombe Junction simultaneously.
 The operating procedure was for the northbound train to set back on to the southbound train at the junction, thence to be pulled into the station by the southbound train engine, with the northbound engine still on the back.
 After completion of station work, the entire equipage was pulled back to the junction by the northbound train engine, where the two trains were uncoupled to continue on their separate ways.

 History

 The Somerset and Dorset Joint Railway came into existence on 1 November 1875.
-It was formed when the Somerset & Dorset Railway ran into unmanageable financial difficulties and they leased the line for 999 years to the Midland Railway and the London and South Western Railway jointly.
+It was formed when the Somerset and Dorset Railway ran into unmanageable financial difficulties and they leased the line for 999 years to the Midland Railway and the London and South Western Railway jointly.

-The origins of the Somerset & Dorset Railway lay with two separate companies, which built sections of line, each with their own ambitions.
+The origins of the Somerset and Dorset Railway lay with two separate companies, which built sections of line, each with their own ambitions.